danny-codes/Admin-Dashboard/README.md

 - Implementing grid and flexbox layouts.
 - Working with responsive design techniques.
 - Structuring an admin dashboard layout.
-- Improving my CSS and JavaScript skills.
+- Improving my CSS and HTML skills.

 ## License
 This project is open-source and available under the [MIT License](LICENSE).